khazaei/vision-hist/README.md

 ## VGG

-VGG was introduced in 2014 and its main contribution was increasing the number of layers.
-There was a theory that deeper networks were more performant, however deep networks were difficult to train.
-Better aiml techniques and GPU support provided the opportunity of training deeper networks.
-VGG introduced different configurations including a 16 layer network and a 19 layer network.
+VGG was introduced in 2014, and its main contribution was increasing the number of layers.
+There was a theory that deeper networks were more performant; however, deep networks were difficult to train.
+Better AIML techniques and GPU support provided the opportunity to train deeper networks.
+VGG introduced different configurations, including a 16-layer network and a 19-layer network.

 ### Network architecture:

 VGG16 network consists of 13 convolutional layers followed by 3 fully connected layers.
 For the full details of the parameters, check out the code, but here is a condensed view of what it looks like:

-* (Conv->ReLU->LocalNorm->MaxPool) x 2 -> (Conv->ReLU) x 3 -> MaxPool -> (Linear->ReLU) x 3
+(Conv->ReLU->LocalNorm->MaxPool) x 2 -> (Conv->ReLU) x 3 -> MaxPool -> (Linear->ReLU) x 3

 ### GPUs

 AlexNet split the neurons across the GPUs.
 This led to some inefficiencies as certain neurons could only communicate with neurons on the same GPU.
-In the VGG paper they used the multiple GPUS for data parallelism.
+In the VGG paper, they used multiple GPUs for data parallelism.
 They split each batch of training data across GPUs.
 Batch gradients on each GPU are computed and averaged to obtain gradients of the full batch.

 ### Weight Initialization

-To initialize the network, the authors pretrained a shallower network, and then used these weights to initialize the deep networks.
+To initialize the network, the authors pretrained a shallower network, and then used these weights to initialize the deeper networks.
 This helped training convergence.
-Later on the authors mentioned that Glorot initialization, without pretraining resulted in the same performance.
-Glorot initialization takes into accounts the fan in and scaled the weights which reduces saturation during backprop and forward pass.
+Later on, the authors mentioned that Glorot initialization, without pretraining, resulted in the same performance.
+Glorot initialization takes into account the fan-in and scales the weights, which reduces saturation during backpropagation and forward pass.

 ### Small filters

 The receptive field of the CNN was reduced by employing smaller convolutional filters.
-Most the filters in the network are 3x3.
+Most of the filters in the network are 3x3.
 The intuition behind smaller filters in a deeper network was that the pace at which the feature dimensionality was reduced was done at a slower pace.
-This allowed for the network to learn a rich set of features for image classification task.
+This allowed for the network to learn a rich set of features for the image classification task.

 ### Implementation and Results.

-The hyperparameters for training are the below:
+The hyperparameters for training are as follows:

 ```
 LEARNING_RATE = 0.0001